DivoHub/Playerlist_Pinger/README.md

 ```
 3. Type and enter 'help' to see full list of commands.

+4. Type and enter 'fresh' to initialize configurations.

-4. Type and enter 'start' to configurations have been initialized.
+5. Type and enter 'start' to begin running checker

 ## Contributing
 Pull requests are welcome.
 Please specify fixes/changes.